 Professor Katherine Binhammer teaches and researches eighteenth-century literature, feminist and sexuality studies, narrative theory and critical finance studies in the Department of English and Film Studies.
-Her recently published monograph, Downward Mobility: The Form of Capital in the Sentimental Novel (Johns Hopkins UP, 2020), reads stories of loss in the late-eighteenth century for the way their narrative structure takes the form of capital.
+Her most recent monograph, Downward Mobility: The Form of Capital in the Sentimental Novel (Johns Hopkins UP, 2020), reads stories of loss in the late-eighteenth century for the way their narrative structure takes the form of capital.
 She has previously published The Seduction Narrative in Britain, 1747-1800 (Cambridge, 2009), and essays in venues such as Narrative, The Cambridge Companion to Women’s Writing in Britain:1660-1789, Feminist Studies, GLQ, Women’s Studies, ELH, Eighteenth-Century Fiction, Studies in the Novel and The Journal of the History of Sexuality.
-She is currently Literary Director of The Orlando Project: Feminist Literary History and Digital Humanities as well as co-author of "A Feminist Literary History of Women's Writing in the British Isles, Orlando Volume One: The Beginnings to 1800".
+She is currently Literary Director of The Orlando Project: Feminist Literary History and Digital Humanities as well as co-author of "A Feminist Literary History of Women's Writing in the British Isles, Orlando Volume One: The Beginnings to 1800" (under contract, Cambridge UP)

-I regularly teach undergraduate courses in eighteenth-century British literature, narrative theory, creative non-fiction, and gender and sexuality studies.
-Recent graduate courses include "Capitalist Realism: 1713-2013", "The Global Eighteenth Century" and "The Cultural Politics of Jane Austen: Then and Now."
-In all of my teaching, I see the classroom as a generative space of intellectual engagement, one where the curiosity to understand literature collectively hones critical thinking skills.
+I regularly teach undergraduate and graduate courses in eighteenth-century British literature, women's literary history, narrative theory, and gender and sexuality studies.
+In all of my teaching, I see the classroom as a generative space of intellectual engagement, one where our collective curiosity to understand why, what and for whom a writer is creating hones our critical thinking skills.
 Teaching, for me, is a collaborative hermeneutical journey into the pleasures of the literary text.

-An introduction to narrative and narrative theory through a range of fictional and non-fictional writing.
 Prerequisite: *6 of junior English, or *3 of junior English plus WRS 101 or 102.
-Note: not to be taken by students with credit in ENGL 219.
+Note: variable content course which may be repeated if topics vary.